scipy/scipy/doc/source/tutorial/basic.rst

 occurs in coding.
 This functionality is provided in the convenient function :func:`np.isscalar` which returns a 1 or a 0.

-Finally, ensuring that objects are a certain Numpy type occurs often enough that it has been given a convenient interface in SciPy through the use of the :obj:`np.cast` dictionary.
+Finally, ensuring that objects are a certain NumPy type occurs often enough that it has been given a convenient interface in SciPy through the use of the :obj:`np.cast` dictionary.
 The dictionary is keyed by the type it is desired to cast to and the dictionary stores functions to